karios-os/docs/docs/getting-started/installation.rst

 Overview
 --------

 Karios is built on the robust FreeBSD operating system, providing a complete hyper-converged infrastructure solution.
-The Karios installer contains all necessary packages and components pre-configured for optimal performance and security.
+The Karios installer contains all necessary packages and components pre-configured for optimal performance.

 .. note::
    **Last Updated**: January 2026 - Simplified installation with automatic installer.